actionml/harness/README.md

 ## Templates and Engines

-A Template is an Abstract API that needs to be, at least partially implemented by an Engine.
+A Template is an Abstract Interface API that needs to be, at least partially implemented by an Engine.
 They are seen in `com.actionml.core.templates` module.
 Each Engine must supply required APIs but what they do when invoked is entirely up to the Engine.

+The Template Interface defines and partially implements the APIs for Engine, Dataset, and Algorithm.
+The Engine class acts as the controller (in the MVC sense) of the Dataset and Algorithm, and the Algorithm manages the model(s).
+All classes may use the toolset of Harness to ease Engine development, choosing a DB (perhaps MongoDB) a file store (HDFS?) and a compute engine (like Spark).
+Engines need not be concerned with input and query invocation or dealing with REST APIs since Harness does this.

-Templates define an engine type, Engines are instantiated from Templates using parameters found in the engine's JSON file, including a companion object with a factory method.
-This file structure is very flexible and can contain any information the Engine needs to run, including compute platform information that is not generic to Harness.
+Engines are instantiated using parameters found in the engine's JSON file, which includes the name of an object with a factory method.
+This file structure is very flexible and can contain any information the Engine needs to run, including Algorithm Parameters or Compute platform information specific to the Engine.

 ## The Cluster of Nodes

-In V1 Harness is monolithic, requiring one Engine for every EngineID.
-This scales only vertically.
-To solve this Harness V2 will implement an akka Cluster of Nodes, where Engines can be spread out over the cluster.
-Each Engine will be connected to a akka Event Bus and able to respond to any Event targeted for its Engine type (defined by factory classname, config JSON signature which itself includes the Engine ID).
-So many Engines may respond to any Event for a specific Engine, allowing Engines to scale horizontally.
+In V1 Harness is monolithic, requiring one Engine for every EngineId.
+This scales only vertically of itself and relies on the Engine's use of horizontally scalable services to scale horizontally (much like Apache PredictionIO.
+To add horizontal scaling to Engines intrinsically Harness V2 will implement an akka Cluster of Nodes, where Engines can be spread out over the cluster.
+Each Engine will be connected to a akka Event Bus and able to respond to any Event targeted for its EngineId.
+This is so many Engines may respond to any Event or Query if they are not currently processing one, allowing Engines to scale horizontally of themselves without help from external scalable services.

 ## Event Bus